-For flatbed haulers, Tarping is perhaps the most arduous part of the job, the chief reason why Flatbed Driving Professionals command a premium over others.
+Tarping is perhaps the most arduous part of the job for flatbed haulers, the chief reason why Flatbed Driving Professionals command a premium over others.
 Flatbeds, by their very definition, are open-topped.
 Loads being hauled on flatbeds need to be tarped frequently to protect the load from the elements.
-Given the significance of truck tarps to the flatbed hauler, it is important to get an idea about the basic types of tarps and tarping systems.
+Given the significance of truck tarps to the flatbed hauler, it is important to get an idea about the basic types of tarps and flatbed tarping systems.

-The Mesh Tarp is designed to let water and air pass through but holds back debris.
-Of the two waterproof tarps, those with polyethylene coating (Poly Tarps) are what one generally finds at Home Depot or Wal-Mart.
+- Mesh Tarps are designed to let water and air pass through but hold back debris.
+Of the two waterproof tarps, those with polyethylene coating (Poly Tarps) are what one generally finds everywhere online and in local markets.
 These are cheaper tarps with reduced durability.

 For consistent loads, a load of predictable dimensions, Mechanical tarping systems are also available in the Market: